-Preferred by Nature (formerly known as NEPCon) is an international non-profit organisation working to support better land management and business practices that benefit people, nature and the climate.
+Preferred by Nature is an international non-profit organisation working to support better land management and business practices that benefit people, nature and the climate.
 We do this through a unique combination of sustainability certification services, projects supporting awareness raising, and capacity building.
 For more than 25 years, we have worked to develop practical solutions to drive positive impacts in production landscapes and supply chains in 100+ countries.
-We focus on land use, primarily through forest, agriculture and climate impact commodities, and related sectors such as tourism and conservation.
-Learn more at www.preferredbynature.org
+We focus on land use, primarily through the forest, agriculture and climate impact commodities, and related sectors, such as tourism and conservation.

+www.preferredbynature.org